marcosig1/random_bash_scripts/README.md

 For example, if I want to generate 1000 fake maids, you'll run the following command `./generateuuid.sh maid.csv 1000`.
 The output of this command will be a csv containing 1000 uuids (fake maids).

 Another example, if you want to generate 10,000 IP address, you can use the following command `./generateip.sh ~/Documents/ip-address.csv 10000`.
-The output of this command will be a csv of 10,000 IP address in the Documents folder.
+The output of this command will be a csv of 10,000 IP addresses in the Documents folder.